Big amps are great. There is nothing quite like stacking a 100-watt head onto a 200-watt cabinet and just ripping some massive riffs.

 Combo amps on the other hand don’t have this setback, but they are less versatile and don’t sound as good.
 They are, however, much affordable since you are only buying one unit.

-In terms of a small amp that will likely only be used for practice, a cheaper amp makes much more sense.
-This brings me to my next point -
+In terms of a small amp that will likely only be used for practice, a cheaper tube amp makes much more sense.
+This brings me to my next point.

 The Fender ’57 Custom Champ is a great example of this.
 It is a fantastic amp, but I don’t think its price tag is entirely justified.

-I think the Bugera falls in that perfect price range when it comes to what I think a 5-watt amp should cost.
+I think the Bugera falls in that perfect price range when it comes to what I think a 5 watt amp should cost.
+It's not the cheapest tube amp around, but it's definitely budget-friendly and offers a lot for the money.

 This isn’t as important of a consideration, but I do feel is something to look at.
-Smaller amps will of course have smaller speakers, usually around 8 or 10 inches.
+Smaller, cheaper tube amps will of course have smaller speakers, usually around 8 or 10 inches.

 A smaller speaker means a smaller amp overall.
 But what I have also found is that smaller speakers also have a somewhat less defined sound.